 If a student is eligible for Extra, UCAS will contact them directly.
 Students can only apply for one Extra vacancy at a time.

 Every year thousands of students who do not achieve their predicted grades find alternative courses through the UCAS Clearing process.
-Students can apply through Clearing from 1 July onwards, although most apply immediately after A-level results in August.
+Students can apply through UCAS Clearing 2021 from 5 July onwards, although most apply immediately after A-level results in August.

 Supporting your child's application